lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 .. image:: no_test_vfolder_in_B.png

-Back to User A's account and click the third icon in the Control column on the right of the ``test`` folder.
+Back to User A's account and click the share icon (third icon) in the Control column on the right of the ``test`` folder.
 Enter User B's email in the email input field and click the SHARE button to send a sharing invitation.
 No actual email is sent, and invitations are generated through the Backend.AI database.
-In the case of Permissions, if you check View, it is shared as read-only, and if you check Edit together, even write operation is allowed to User B. If you want to share with multiple users, you can also click the + button to enter additional emails.
+In the case of Permissions, if you check View, it is shared as read-only, and if you check Edit together, even writing is allowed to User B. If you want to share with multiple users, you can also click the + button to enter additional emails.

 .. image:: send_vfolder_invitation.png
    :width: 350
    :align: center

-Back to User B's account and visit to the Summary page.
-At the bottom of the page, you can see an invitation with the title Invitation arrived.
-If you don't see the invitation, go to another page once and then go back to the Summary page again.
+Back to User B's account and go to the Summary page.
+At the bottom of the page, you can see the invitation arrived.
+If you don't see the invitation, go to another page once and then come back to the Summary page again.
 Click the ACCEPT button to accept the invitation.

 .. image:: invitation_accept.png

-Visit the Data & Storage page and check that the ``test`` folder is displayed in the list.
+Go to the Data & Storage page and check that the ``test`` folder is displayed in the list.
 If you don't see it on the list, try refreshing your browser page.
 Since you have accepted the invitation, you can now view the contents of User A's ``test`` folder in User B account.
 Compared to the other folders created by